dionyziz/marabu-course/docs/home.md

 The following implementations are solutions to the exercises.
 If you want to make your own node, you should try not to look at them too much.

+* [traverso](https://github.com/petrosagg/traverso), a Marabu node in Rust by Petros Angelatos
 * [sylvstrupp](https://github.com/loukoum/sylvestrupp), a Marabu node in C++ by Giannis Gkoulioumis
 * [go-marabu](https://gogs.decrypto.org/gtklocker/go-marabu), a Marabu node in Go by Kostis Karantias
 * [marabou](https://github.com/pkakelas/marabou-client), a Marabu node in Go by Dimitris Lamprinos